trampgeek/moodle-qtype_coderunner/README.md

 (username and password) is required to access the Ideone web-services.
 Runs are free up to a certain number but you then have to pay for usage.
-The IdeoneSandbox is there mainly as a proof of concept of the idea of off-line execution and to support occasional use of unusual languages.
+The IdeoneSandbox was originally developed as a proof of concept of the idea of off-line execution, but remains (with little or no guarantees) to support occasional use of unusual languages.
 As with the other sandboxes, you can configure the IdeoneSandbox via the administrator settings panel for CodeRunner.